FennixFox/Calculator-Project/README.md

 # Calculator-Project
-This is a stupid calculator thing with 2 cool features there's the "!" button and the "Qdrtc" button the "!" button does the factorial of whatever number you enter AFTER it the "Qdrtc" button pulls up a new window that does the quadratic formula for you All the other buttons are pretty easy to figure out

-This is still a work in progress...
-I hope to make this grand
+This calculator is going to try and be the best free calculator available Currently, it is not.
+I have added a couple features that are new, Such as the ability to see that really big number you just calculated.
+I also added a quadratic formula button that does just what you think it does.
+There's also the factorial button which isn't super uncommon, but still.
+The rest of the stuff is pretty straight forward probably.